 Raise your hand if one of your goals is to be more .
 I’m guessing it’s not just me.
-And if you have a child that is highly sensitive, has a lot of anxiety or stress, or has difficulty calming down when he’s upset or excited, building a mindfulness practice might be especially beneficial.
+And if you have an anxious child that is highly sensitive, has a lot of anxiety or stress, or has difficulty calming down when he’s upset or excited, building a mindfulness practice might be especially beneficial.

 Mindfulness techniques give children tools for self-regulating, which in turn allows them to pause and reset when they are losing control.